 We have put together some guidance and useful links that we hope will be beneficial to you when buying an EV and considering whether or not to install an EV chargepoint in your home:

-REAL, as part of its work on its Renewable Energy Consumer Code, produced consumer guidance which explains the main features of EV chargepoints and sets out the issues you should consider when deciding whether to install one in your home home.
+REAL, as part of its work on its Renewable Energy Consumer Code, produced consumer guidance which explains the main features of EV chargepoints and sets out the issues you should consider when deciding whether to install one in your home.
 The guidance explains how you can link a chargepoint to a solar PV and battery storage system, and even export electricity back to your home or to the electricity grid and lists the questions you should ask your installer before deciding to go ahead.

-Energy Saving Trust Scotland (EST Scotland) Grant
+Energy Saving Trust Scotland (EST Scotland) Domestic Chargepoint Funding

 You should go to EST Scotland’s website for more information on its grant, full eligibility criteria and how to apply.

-Zap-Map provides advice and help for EV users, and cost and savings calculator tools so you can get an idea, for example, of how much an EV will cost to charge when charging using a home chargepoint or at a public chargepoint.
+Zap-Map also provides advice and help for EV users, and cost and savings calculator tools so you can get an idea, for example, of how much an EV will cost to charge when charging using a home chargepoint or at a public chargepoint.